ckorikov/cann-ops-transformer/experimental/select_attention_operators/kernels/select_attn_decoding_ops/README.md

 # Decoding Operators Python Library

-Two variations of operator `quest_block_select` are implemented in this directory.
+Operator `quest_block_select_paged` is implemented in this directory.
 The operator allows to predict the top k important KV-blocks based on their metadata (maxblock and minblock) and the incoming query.
 The implementation is a vector-only kernel that follows the [Quest ICML2024 paper](https://arxiv.org/abs/2406.10774).
 We extend the original implementation with GQA support: query heads are grouped and averaged such that the prediction of the importnat k blocks are returned per KV-head and not per attention head.
-- variation 1 - quest_block_select_paged() - allows passing arbitrary number of tokens
-- variation 2 - quest_block_select() - simplified - single metadatablock (16k tokens support) but a but faster.

 ![image info](images/quest_block_diagram_emphasize_block_select.png)

-## 1 - Quest Block Select Paged (predictor) operator - VLLM compatible

-This operator extends the `quest_block_select` functionality to work with arbitrary number of metadata blocks, which is essential for handling variable-length sequences efficiently in attention mechanisms.
+This operator supports arbitrary number of metadata blocks, which is essential for handling variable-length sequences efficiently in attention mechanisms.
 The metadaa is managed in VLLM-compatible metadata blocks, which can be stored in the same blocks as the KV-cache.

 ```text
 Input: